How To Become a Mexican Citizen & Dual Citizenships

-Naturalization is a way of becoming a Mexican Citizen and ultimately holding a Mexican passport.
-When you become a naturalized citizen, you hold the same rights as others born in Mexico.
+The goal here is to hold a Mexican passport.
+When you become a citizen of Mexico, you hold the same rights as others born in Mexico.

-Some of the most important benefits are being able to vote during an election, not needing a fideicomiso when owning property in the restricted zone, and not having to notify INM of a change of address, name, or job.
+Some of the most important benefits are being able to vote during an election, not needing a fideicomiso when owning property in a restricted zone of Mexico, and not having to notify INM of a change of address, name, or job.
 There are other benefits, but these are some of the most popular.

-The Different Ways You Can Become A Naturalized Citizen in Mexico
+The Different Ways You Can Become A Citizen in Mexico

 There are different types of procedures to obtain Mexican naturalization, Mexican citizenship, or a Naturalization Letter.
 Some of them include

-- Citizenship by birth right if your parents were born in Mexico.
+• Dual citizenship by birthright if your parents were born in Mexico.

 Basic Requirements for Mexican Naturalization